justinqpham/LockAndClean/README.md

 - The app runs in the background (LSUIElement = true, doesn't appear in the Dock)
 - Only one input type can be locked at a time
 - Menu bar icon dynamically changes between open lock (unlocked) and closed lock (locked)
-- Launch animation: Icon bounce + welcome popover on first launch
+- Launch animation: Icon bounce + welcome popover (1 second duration) on app launch
 - Persistent popover provides clear visual feedback of lock status
 - Popovers use native macOS design with proper system fonts and colors
 - Notifications require user permission on first run